rocksnow1942/ngs_server/README.md

 After this you should see `(venv)` in front of your terminal prompt.

 Also, if you enter `which python` in terminal, you should see `/path/to/your/folder/ngs_server/venv/bin/python`.
-This means venv is activated.
+This means virtual environment is activated.

 Then install all dependencies.
-All dependencies are installed to the venv
+All dependencies are installed to the `venv` folder.

     $ pip install -r requirements.txt

 No errors should occur.
-If error "xcrun: error: invalid active developer path", run
+If you see error "`xcrun: error: invalid active developer path`", run

     $ xcode-select --install

 to install the xcode tools.
 Then run the above command again.

 ### Step 3.
 Install mysql server and create Database for application use.
-The mysql server tested with is `5.7.27`.
+The mysql server I tested with is `5.7.27`.
 Any `5.7` mysql server version should work fine.

 Download and install from [MySQL Community Downloads](https://dev.mysql.com/downloads/mysql/).

 After install, log in mysql with root and create user name and password.
-By default, after install root password is set to empty.
+By default, root password is set to empty after install .

 Then create a database called 'ngs' and new user 'ngs_server_user' to use this database.